jtail/conventions/java/javadoc.md

 #### Avoid trivial Javadoc

+Avoid writing Javadoc that tells the reader things he is already well-aware from the context.
+Typical examples for this
+are:
-Javadoc is optional for "simple, obvious" methods like `getFoo`, in cases where there really and truly is nothing else worthwhile to say but "Returns the foo".
-Quite often there is nothing to say in the javadoc of `UserService` either.
+1. Simple, obvious methods like `getFoo`, in cases where there really and truly is nothing else worthwhile to say but "Returns the foo".
+2. Classes that have a generic function and self-explainatory names, such as `UserService`.

+Motto: Maintainability - if you later rename class Foo into Bar, updating javadoc on all getters might prove quite a burden.

 Important: it is not appropriate to cite this exception to justify omitting relevant information that a typical reader might need to know.
 For example, for a method named getCanonicalName, don't omit its documentation (with the rationale that it would say only /** Returns the canonical name. */) if a typical reader may have no idea what the term "canonical name" means!
+However note that if you already have a place where meaning of "canonical name" is well-documented, it might be a good idea to insert only a single-sentence summary and a reference to that place, for the sake of maintainability.

 #### Avoid duplicating sizable Javadoc fragments, especially between different classes